Optimisation of packaging processes for increased customer satisfaction

-GEBHARDT StoreWare® LVS and MFS increase efficiency in the packaging process
+GEBHARDT StoreWare LVS and MFS increase efficiency in the packing process

 Integration of a Folding Box Closing Machine